Absence of wandering domains for some real entire functions with bounded singular sets: Functions that satisfy the real sector condition

 \section{Functions that satisfy the real sector condition}

-Let us now formulate some conditions under which a function satisfies the real sector condition.
+Let us now formulate some conditions to ensure that a function satisfies the real sector condition.
 Our first result shows that this property can be expressed in terms of an estimate on the logarithmic derivative.

 \begin{thm} Let $f\in\B_{\real}$ and $\sigma\in \Sigma_0(f)$.
 Then $f$ satisfies a sector condition at $\sigma\infty$ if and only if there exist constants $r,K>0$ with